-A number of divisions in the Swiss Life Group have launched local products with sustainability aspects in recent years.
-ESG factors are also incorporated into the advisory processes via these products and solutions.
-In 2022, Swiss Life increasingly integrated the relevant sustainability aspects into its advisory process and its marketing and sales documents.
+A number of divisions of the Swiss Life Group have launched local products with sustainability aspects in recent years.
+Since 2022, Swiss Life has also been increasingly integrating the relevant sustainability aspects into its advisory process and its marketing and sales documents.
 In doing so, the company is also meeting customers' expectations.

 Swiss Life is integrating its querying of (potential) customers' individual sustainability preferences directly into the advisory processes and instruments at the divisions in accordance with the respective regulatory requirements.
 By querying their sustainability preferences, Swiss Life aims to enable (potential) customers to make decisions on a sound basis.
 Swiss Life has introduced a range of training measures to develop the relevant advisory competencies.
-In Germany, for example, these consist of several digital training modules which were expanded in 2023 by another "sustainable investment advisory" module.
+In Germany, for example, these consist of several digital training modules.
 The modules can be attended in the eCampus, the training centre operated by Swiss Life.
-With this ambition, Swiss Life is also meeting the regulatory requirements of the European Union.
-Initial experience with the preferences survey shows that customers are also interested in sustainability aspects in addition to traditional factors such as costs, risks and returns.
-In Switzerland, too, Swiss Life is preparing a survey on sustainability preferences and its integration into advisory processes and instruments.
+Experience shows that customers - while taking into account traditional factors such as costs, risks and returns - also choose products with sustainable characteristics.
+In Switzerland, a system of self-regulation to avoid greenwashing, approved by the Swiss Insurance Association (SIA), came into force on 1 January 2025.
+It sets a uniform minimum standard for sustainability-related unit-linked life insurance and defines, amongst other things, the principles for how these products are sold.
+Swiss Life Switzerland integrates the corresponding regulations into its advisory processes and tools within the specified implementation deadline.

-As part of its sustainability strategy, Swiss Life has set itself the goal of utilising its advisors' market strength and systematically embedding sustainability in its advisory business.
+As part of its sustainability strategy, Swiss Life has set itself the goal of seizing value-creating opportunities by developing sustainability offerings and further increasing its advisors' market strength.
 To this end, Swiss Life wants to systematically strengthen the competencies it has built up in its advisory organisations, refine processes and integrate new sustainability offerings (both proprietary and third-party).
-It also intends to further increase its advisors' market strength.